joxoleon/knowledge-hub/KnowledgeHub/KnowledgeHub/Resources/Templates/LessonPromptTemplate.md

         - Use the delimiter `=== Section: [Title] Introduction ===` to start this section (replace `[Title]` with the lesson title).
         - Start with a clear, descriptive heading for the introduction.
         - Provide a concise definition and introduction, focusing on the topic’s purpose and significance.
-        - Emphasize important keywords or concepts using **bold** or other suitable formatting.
+        - Emphasize key definitions or principles with quotation blocks (e.g., `> Dependency Injection is...`).
+        - Use **bold** formatting to highlight important acronyms, terms, or phrases that should be easily memorable.
         - End this section with the delimiter `=== EndSection: [Title] Introduction ===`.

      - **Full Lesson**:
        - Use the delimiter `=== Section: [Title] ===` to begin the main content section.
        - Start with a heading that describes the section appropriately.
        - Provide a thorough, structured explanation of the topic.
 Include all necessary details, examples, best practices, and relevant code snippets.
+       - **Do not be stingy with examples**: Whenever a concept would benefit from one, provide a clear, relevant example, whether it be a code snippet or an illustrative scenario.
+Use sensible formatting and indentation for code examples.
        - Avoid using "```" for code blocks; instead, indent code with spaces to ensure smooth text flow.
-       - **Subsections**: If the lesson covers multiple concepts, you may split the Full Lesson into up to 5-6 subsections.
-Do this sparingly—use additional sections only for distinct concepts that need their own focus.
+       - **Subsections**: If the lesson covers multiple concepts, split the Full Lesson into up to 5-6 subsections only if needed for distinct topics.
        - End this section with the delimiter `=== EndSection: [Title] ===`.

      - **Discussion**: